Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/microsoft-365-change-guide.md

 - Selecting the type(s) of messages synced.
 - Setting a cadence for the message sync.

-After a message is synced to Planner, it shows in Planner as a task.
-Messages center post titles are prefixed with the associated service in brackets.
+After a message is synced to the Planner, it shows in the Planner as a task.
+Message center post titles are prefixed with the associated service in brackets.
 If a message is updated, that update also syncs to the Planner task.

 Each task is structured as:

 - The message post title has a prefix in brackets (for example, "[SharePoint] New feature") that indicates the service that the post is associated with.
-Figure 3 shows an example.

 - The Start Date is set to the time the task was created in Planner.

 - The Published Date of the message post can be found in the Notes.

 :::image type="content" source="./media/microsoft-365-change-guide/new-feature-post.png" alt-text="A screenshot of a message center post sample.":::
 *Figure 3*

-When you use Planner to manage tasks, group tasks, and formulate a plan of action for completing tasks strategically, you can review boards and change management teams to track change efficiently.
+When you use the Planner to manage tasks, group tasks, and formulate a plan of action for completing tasks strategically, you can review boards and change management teams to track change efficiently.

 ## Change types and control methods